How Capitalism can help in tackling Climate Change?

 • India[iii] accounts for the largest number of people living below the international poverty line with 30% (800 million) of its population living under $1.90 a day.
 Pulling this massive population out of poverty will be a nearly impossible task for India without international support.

-• A new study[iv] estimates that implementing SDGs in India by 2030 will cost around the US $14 .4 billion.
+• A new study[iv] estimates that implementing SDGs in India by 2030 will cost around US $14 .4 billion.

 • It will be a big challenge for NITI Aayog to monitor and provide innovative solutions to achieve the massive targets of SDGs.